 Donald Litman is a parent of 2 children on the autism spectrum.
 He has been helping families with children with learning differences for over twenty-five years.
 He founded Litman Law to serve the needs of professionals, families and small businesses.
-Donald has been a lawyer since 1981, and practices law in Pennsylvania, Maryland, Virginia, the District of Columbia, and as a in-house counsel in New Jersey.
+Donald has been a lawyer since 1981, and practices law in Pennsylvania, Maryland, Virginia, and the District of Columbia.

 After finishing college at age 19, Donald went on to graduate from law school.
 Donald also holds an advanced law degree in Forensic Sciences from Antioch Law School, now the University of the District of Columbia, and had his dissertation published on Food and Drug Law in a national law journal.